 In all honesty, I needed window treatments in my living room anyway since my old Target unlined curtains were ruined from years of the sun beating down on them.
 So this was a project of necessity, not just one to create something new for the blog.
 But, and big but here, I also wanted to step outside my comfort zone a little too by creating something other than a cute accent piece for the kids’ room or a sign for the kitchen.
 This was an actual big girl project that was going to take more blood, sweat, tears, and money than I usually am comfortable using.

-Last Saturday, my friend and I got out of the house sans children thanks to her husband.
+Last Saturday, my friend and I got out of the house sans toddler children thanks to her husband watching both of our girls (not an easy task, trust me) since Mike was working.

-So while at Target, I found these curtains:
+So whilst at Target, I found these curtains:

 A package of panel curtains in just the right color for only $17.48 on clearance of which I bought two, one for each side of the window.
 I should state that I was already way ahead of the game financially compared to the blogger who created the inspiration curtains because hers were from Restoration Hardware.
 Her curtains, I can only ascertain, were probably more than my car payment last month.